Mining rewards breakdown

 Data uptime and completeness

-Must be ≥80% to earn any reward; scaling is quadratic up to 100%
+Uptime must be ≥80% to earn any reward; scaling is exponential up to 100%

 Rewards optimal distribution (not clustered)